Like it? Share it!

 Knitting tension is what determines the final measurements of your work, and is usually measured per 10 x 10 cm.
 It is provided like so: number of stitches in width x number of rows in height - eg: 19 stitches x 26 rows = 10 x 10 cm.

 The knitting tension is very individual; some people knit/crochet loosely while others work tightly.
-You adjust the knitting tension with the needle size, which is why the suggested needle size only serve as a guide!
+You adjust the knitting tension with the needle size, which is why the suggested needle size is only meant as a guide!
 You need to adjust this (up or down) to ensure that YOUR knitting tension matches the knitting tension provided in the pattern.
 If you work with a different knitting tension than provided you will have a different yarn consumption, and your work will have different measurements than what the pattern suggests.

 The knitting tension also determines which yarns can replace each other.
 As long as you achieve the same knitting tension you can replace one yarn with another.